heaths/function-rustlang/README.md

    2. Click **Federated credentials**.
    3. Click **Add credential**.
    4. Select the **GitHub Actions deploying Azure resources** scenario.
-   5. Fill in the information requested including the environment name e.g., "test" we created above.
+   5. Fill in the information requested including the environment name e.g., "staging" we created above.
-   6. Name your credential to identify which environment will require it e.g., "test".
+   6. Name your credential to identify which environment will require it e.g., "staging".
    7. Click **Add**.
    8. Repeat the previous steps for the "production" environment.
 3. For each environment created above, add the following [environment secrets][GitHub secrets]: